-As a leading innovator of currency processing solutions, Cummins Allison has been in consultation with the Royal Mint to ensure our machines will be ready to accept this new coin well in advance of it being put into circulation.
-We are in the process of contacting existing customers regarding the required hardware/software upgrade, email us or call us 0800 0186484 to get your upgrade started.
+As a leading innovator of currency processing solutions, Cummins Allison was in consultation with the Royal Mint to ensure our machines were ready to accept this new coin well in advance of it being put into circulation.

-The current £1 coin has been in circulation for over thirty years, which is much longer than the normal life cycle of a modern British coin.
-All high value coins need occasional redesign to keep one step ahead of the counterfeiters; over time the current £1 coin has become increasingly vulnerable to highly sophisticated counterfeiting, so it is important to update the design to protect the long-term integrity of the currency.
+The old £1 coin had been in circulation for over thirty years, which is much longer than the normal life cycle of a modern British coin.
+All high value coins need occasional redesign to keep one step ahead of the counterfeiters.
+Over time the old £1 coin become increasingly vulnerable to highly sophisticated counterfeiting, so it was important to update the design to protect the long-term integrity of the currency.

 The new £1 coin design is distinctly British, with a twelve-sided shape which evokes memories of the pre-decimalisation threepence piece.
 It is constructed from two different coloured metals and contains a proprietary security feature - a revolutionary new high security coinage currency system developed by the Royal Mint.
 This enables not just coins, but the whole cash cycle to be more secure, protecting the public, vending machine operators, retailers, and the wider banking system.